Investigators accessed Trump White House cellphone records and plan to use them at trial, special counsel says

 The filing also says the witness "reviewed and analyzed data on the defendant's phone and on Individual 1's phone, including analyzing images found on the phones and websites visited."

 Prosecutors charged Trump with four criminal counts to which he pleaded not guilty, including conspiracy to defraud the U.S. for his alleged efforts to resist the transfer of power.
-"Individual 1" in the indictment and in this filing has been identified by CBS News as former Trump lawyer Rudy Giuliani.
+"Individual 1" in the indictment has been identified by CBS News as former Trump lawyer Rudy Giuliani.
 He is one of six unnamed and uncharged individuals in the indictment.

 The former president has denied wrongdoing in the case and has slammed Smith's prosecution as politically motivated.
 A Trump campaign spokesman did not immediately respond to a request for comment on the new court documents.